 - 16.1 A notice of meeting, incorporating or accompanied by an agenda of the business to be dealt with, must be delivered or sent electronically to every Councillor for all Council meetings at least 48 hours before the meeting. - 16.2 Notwithstanding sub-Rule 16.1, a notice of meeting need not be delivered or sent electronically to any Councillor who has been granted leave of absence unless the Councillor has requested the Chief Executive Officer in writing to continue to give notice of any meeting during the period of their absence. - 16.3 Reasonable notice of each Council meeting must be provided to the public.
-Council may do this:

-- a) For meetings which it has fixed by preparing a schedule of meetings annually, twice yearly or from time to time, and arranging publication of such schedule in a newspaper generally circulating in the municipal district either at various times throughout the year, or prior to each such Council meeting; and - b) For any meeting by giving notice on its website, and: - i) In each of its Customer Service Centres; and/or - ii) In at least one newspaper generally circulating in the municipal district.
+Council may do this: - a) For meetings which it has fixed by preparing a schedule of meetings annually, twice yearly or from time to time, and arranging publication of such schedule in a newspaper generally circulating in the municipal district either at various times throughout the year, or prior to each such Council meeting; and - b) For any meeting by giving notice on its website and in each of its Customer Service Centres.